Expert

 Meet your specialist adviser

-Mark Forbes joined Advantage Home Finance in 2019 and has 20+ years of experience in retail banking and mortgages, spanning advisory, training, and compliance roles.
+Mark Forbes joined Advantage Home Finance in 2019 and has 20+ years of experience in retail banking and mortgages, spanning advisory, training and compliance roles.
+Based near Glasgow, Mark helps first-time buyers across Scotland understand the First Homes Fund, prepare their mortgage application and plan the next steps with clear, practical advice.

-Mark Forbes joined Advantage Home Finance in 2019 and has 20+ years of experience in retail banking and mortgages, spanning advisory, training, and compliance roles.
+Mark Forbes joined Advantage Home Finance in 2019 and has 20+ years of experience in retail banking and mortgages, spanning advisory, training and compliance roles.
+Based near Glasgow, Mark helps first-time buyers across Scotland understand the First Homes Fund, prepare their mortgage application and plan the next steps with clear, practical advice.

 Mark Forbes